tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## IBM UrbanCode Deploy Agent Package for Dynamic Cloud Environments

 To request a dynamic environment from a cloud system, you import information about resources on a cloud system.
 Then, you create an application blueprint that maps components to those resources.
-The Install IBM® UrbanCode Deploy Agent
+The Install IBM® UrbanCode Deploy Agent package automatically installs agents on cloud resources.
+When you provision an environment from the cloud system, this script package installs an agent on each node in the cloud resource request.
+Then, these agents contact the IBM UrbanCode Deploy server and the server adds them to the environment.

 ---